 6. Or, they might not change at all!
 For example: deer stays deer when plural (so does moose)

 AND there are always exceptions to these rules!
 Wow!
 That can get confusing!
-Consider making an anchor chart like the one below for your students to reference.
+Consider making an irregular plural nouns anchor chart, like the one below for your students to reference.

 anchor chart for teaching plural nouns in second grade